The Ministry is organised into the following groups.

 Te Aka Tūhono - Investment & Outcomes Group

-Te Aka Tūhono - the Investment & Outcomes Group manages Te Tahua Whakamarohi i te Rāngai Cultural Sector Regeneration Fund, providing $150 million to support the arts and culture sector:
+Te Aka Tūhono - the Investment & Outcomes Group manages Te Tahua Whakamarohi i te Rāngai Cultural Sector Regeneration Fund, which supports the arts and culture sector.
+These include:

 Te Aka - Policy and Sector Performance Group

 Te Aka provides policy advice to the government on arts, culture, heritage, broadcasting, and sports and recreation.
 We do this by working on policy proposals, legislation and reviews that are significant to the cultural sector.
 Te Aka, as part of its role as stewards of the cultural sector, also monitors the government's interests in the cultural sector agencies which receive crown funding, including supporting Ministers with Board appointments and governance advice.
 Te Aka comprises four teams: Arts Policy, Heritage Policy, Media Policy and Sector Performance.
-The group is led by Anna Butler, Deputy Chief Executive, Te Aka - Policy and Sector Performance Group.
+The group is led by Emily Fabling, Deputy Chief Executive, Te Aka - Policy and Sector Performance.

 Te Hua - Delivery Group